dylanb/a11yfy/README.md

 1. breakPoint - Integer - the width in pixels below which the columnar data will be turned into row data so that the responsive CSS can layout the columns sequentially.
 2. css - Boolean - if set to true, the tables function will generate css to allow the table to flow responsively when the breakpoint is traversed
+3. rowBased - Boolean - if set to true (requires css to be set to true also), will allow a row-based data table to be made accessible.

 Strings is the texts that are used for announcements and off-screen texts.
 These can be overridden to translate the plugin to other languages.
 See the i18n folder for examples of translated languages.